sven-straubinger/instagrab-node/CASESTUDY.md

 ### Question 2: What are the CSS methodologies you use to structure your CSS and why is this important to you?

+I mainly focus on the DRY methodology: Usually, one or a couple CSS rules should target one purpose.
+If there are more CSS rules needed.
+Focus on generic styles, that can be easily reused and **changed** all over the website.

+Furthermore, the naming focuses on the purpose of the rule, not on the concrete characteristics the rule describes.
+For example, I would prefer naming a `div` CSS-class`info-box` instead of `top-red-box`, since the purpose will mostly stay the same while the visual design will change more easily.

+Last but not least, consistency helps everyone, who has to work on the same code base.

 ---

 ### Question 3: What are your thoughts on nesting using a CSS pre-processor?